Group Lifestyle Balance for Stroke

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are taking medication for type 2 diabetes.

-Is the Group Lifestyle Balance program safe for stroke survivors?
+What prior data suggests that the Group Lifestyle Balance program is safe for people with stroke?

 Simon J Driver, PhD